lfe-deprecated/plan/src/plans/oubiwann.plan.md

 * [LFE + YAWS + WebSockets][] & related blog post
 * Continue with [lrootes][], a composable rewrite of [lfest][]

+### Books and Docs

+* Updates to Getting Started Guides:
+  - walk through them with a recent LFE and ensure everything works as advertised
+  - add information for non-Debian/Mac OS X systems (people have been having problems running through the guides on Red Hat-based systems)
+* Create install guide(s) for LFE (in particular, Red Hat-based, Windows, *BSD)
+* Get more writing done on LFE book
+* Finish chapter 2 of [SICP][] (LFE Edition) and start chapter 3
+* Continue converting the PyGTK tutorial to an [LFE GTK tutorial][] book for building GUI apps
+* Finish [LFE Hyperpolyglot][]
+  - Also: update layout to use Bootstrap for beter mobile experience
+* Continue work on [try.lfe.io][]

 ### Tools

 * Continue writing [rebar3 plugins][]